 The Philadelphia Area Cooperative Alliance (PACA) is a cooperative whose members are co-ops in the Philadelphia region.
 PACA is also a 501(c)3 nonprofit dedicated to growing the cooperative economy.
-Learn more about membership on our ‘Join Us‘ page.
+Learn more about our members on our Membership page.

 Our mission is to improve the lives of people in the Philadelphia region by supporting democratically organized businesses, promoting the principles of the international cooperative movement, and growing the cooperative economy.

 We envision a vibrant and growing network of cooperative enterprises that operate in all sectors of the economy to build a better world—providing essential services, strengthening democratic organizations, creating quality jobs, building community wealth, reducing poverty, strengthening our local economy, protecting the environment and increasing community engagement.

 - Philadelphia Coalition for Affordable Communities

 - US Federation of Worker Cooperatives (USFWC)